brianhill/bayesian-statistics/daily_schedule_term_2.md

 ### Week 5 &mdash; Exam 1

 * Tuesday, Sept.
-24 &mdash; Exam 1 on Descriptive Statistics and Linear Regression
+24 &mdash; Exam 1 on Descriptive Statistics (covers Problem Sets 1-5 and Young Sections 1-9) &mdash; Problem Set 6, linear regression and the application of &chi;-squared will not be on this exam &mdash; Instead, Problem Set 6, linear regression and Sections 10-11 will be included in the 2nd exam, which is expected to be in Week 10

 <img src="./resources/LinearRegression.png" alt="Linear regression" width="65%">